 To top off the experience, an appropriate ending is found in the Tasting Room which is set up with a series of long tables, stools, and spirits.
 A detailed introduction to the aged rums are presented on a laminated sheet before you.
 Each station has 3 covered glasses of samples with different ages and distinct flavours, and a complementary bottle of Wata to cleanse your palette between tastings.

-Just when you thought the samples were over, complete your buzz with a souvenir bottle to carry home (yes, with real rum!) which is given as a small token.
+Just when you thought the samples were over, you can complete your buzz with a souvenir bottle to carry home.

 The experience can be extended if you like at The Black River Lounge where you can enjoy local cuisine and/or drinks.
 On your way out, you’re sure to waltz through the Gift Shop filled with more Appleton souvenirs, memorabilia, and personalized gifts.